Discover this tour

 Châteauguay

-The founder of the Sisters of Charity (Grey Nuns of Montreal), Marguerite d’Youville, used it to cultivate highly productive land to feed the sick.
-The Manoir d’Youville site is located on Île Saint-Bernard, a former Châteauguay seigneury.
+The founder of the Sisters of Charity (Grey Nuns of Montreal), Marguerite d’Youville used this site to cultivate highly productive land to feed the sick.
+The Manoir d’Youville is located on Île Saint-Bernard, a former Châteauguay seigneury.
 This historic site, with one of the oldest mills in North America (1686), boasts an enchanting setting on the banks of the Châteauguay River and Lake Saint-Louis, as well as a wildlife refuge.

 Kahnawake

-Jesuit Mission of the 18th century located in the Mohawk community of Kahnawake.
-Built in 1720 in the old Fort St. Louis, the mission exhibits historical, cultural and archaeological treasures, including the tomb of Saint Kateri Tekakwitha, a young Native American, canonized on October 21, 2012.
-Located in front of the church, the Interpretation Center is open on specific terms and schedule.
+This 18th-century Jesuit Mission is located in the Mohawk community of Kahnawake.
+Built in 1720 in the old Fort St. Louis, the mission exhibits historical, cultural and archaeological treasures, including the tomb of Saint Kateri Tekakwitha, a young Indigenous woman, canonized on October 21, 2012.
+Located in front of the church, the interpretation center is open on specific terms and schedule.

 La Prairie